 NNSA articles and press releases about LLNL

 NNSA's Los Alamos National Laboratory (LANL), located in Los Alamos, New Mexico, is a design laboratory responsible for the safety and reliability of the nuclear explosives package in nuclear weapons.
 This lab possesses unique capabilities in neutron scattering, enhanced surveillance, radiography, and plutonium science and engineering.
-LANL is run by Los Alamos National Security, LLC.
+LANL is run by Triad National Security, LLC.

 NNSA articles and press releases about LANL

 The Naval Nuclear Laboratory (NNL) provides broad support for the Naval Nuclear Propulsion Program in the design, development, improvement, maintenance, training for operation of naval nuclear propulsion plants, and ultimate disposition of the plants.
 It consists of Bettis Atomic Power Laboratory in West Mifflin, PA; Knolls Atomic Power Laboratory in Niskayuna, NY; the Kenneth A. Kesselring Site in West Milton, NY; and the Naval Reactors Facility in Idaho.
 NNL is managed and operated by Fluor Marine Propulsion, LLC.